avigewirtz/avigewirtz.github.io-/gcc-build-process/example-single-file-program.md

 ```

 Our program is now in machine language form, stored in charcount.o.
-This file is not executable, however, since it’s missing the definitions of the library functions printf and getChar.&#x20;
+It is not executable, however, since it’s missing the definitions of the library functions printf and getChar.&#x20;

 #### Linking&#x20;